GrossDesignCo/concordance-app-poc/public/scripture/ezekiel/ezekiel-1/ezekiel-1.englishNatural.md

 And it was in year thirty,
-in the fourth, in the five to the month, and I in the midst of the exile upon river of Ancient (Kebar), the heavens were opened, and I saw visions of God.
+in the fourth, in the five to the month, and I in the midst of the exile upon River of Ancient (Kebar), the heavens were opened, and I saw visions of God.

 In the five to the month,
 it-was the year the fifth